relston/relston.github.io/_posts/2024-09-19-agents-are-a-waste-of-time.md

 **Don't fall for it.**

-It's been a rough road so far trying to find a play to apply these framworks for professional use cases.
+It's been a rough road so far trying to find professional use cases where these multi-agent frameworks work well.
 [This excellent article by YourGPT](https://yourgpt.ai/blog/general/agentic-frameworks-limitations-business-automation) gets to the heart of this better than I can.

 _But what about personal use cases?_